moves-rwth/dft-bdmp/README.md

 - The [2021-NFM](2021-NFM) publication presents a lazy abstraction approch enabled on a recently developed Figaro model checker.
 - The [2021-PRDC](2021-PRDC) publication presents a translation of repariable BDMPs into repairable DFTs .
 State of of the art for repairable DFTs is discussed.
 - The [2021-LADC](2021-LADC) publication presents a sprinkler system case study.
-- The [2022-SMACD](2022-SMACD) is uder review.
-This short paper presents a combined model checking and theorem proving based approach for static fault tree analysis.
+- The [2022-SMACD](2022-SMACD) publication presents a combined model checking- and theorem proving-based approach for static fault tree analysis.
+- The [2022-LambdaMu](2022-LambdaMu) is under review.
+This paper advertises Figaro model checker to industrial users.
+- The [Dissertation](Dissertation) contains results of Ph.D. dissertation for reproducability.

 ## Download
 To download all files, click [here](https://github.com/moves-rwth/dft-bdmp/archive/master.zip).